Kitchen cabinetry is one of three significant selections you’ll need to make for your kitchen renovation, along with appliances and countertops.

 Affordable – Because they are technically mass-produced they are more affordable.
 Remember man vs. machine theory.
 They offer cabinetry at affordable prices because of their sophisticated technology and economies of scale for everything from purchasing to production

-Consistency of Products, Quality Control and Superior Finishes – Many of these companies have been around for years and have reputations to uphold, marketing slogans to support and lifetime warranties to stand behind.
+Consistency of Products, Quality Control and Superior Finishes – Most all the companies we feature have been around for years.
+They have reputations to uphold and limited lifetime warranties to stand behind.

 Warranty – Many have limited lifetime warranties on finishes and defects.
 This is a nice insurance policy to have in the event of a problem.
 They usually have lifetime warranties on all moving parts, cabinetry construction, drawer slides, hinges, etc…